KeliChau/crystal-game/README.md

 # Crystal Collector Game
-Use jQuery instead of Vanilla JavaScript to create a Crystal Collector Game.
+A remake crystal collector based on jQuery instead of Vanilla JavaScript.
-The game is a re-make based off the demo found here: homework_demos/crystalsCollector_demo.mp4

 ## Game Play
 1. The player will be guessing an answer with numbers.